What is a Diaphragm Pump?

 Plungers and Pistons

 Plunger type and piston type metering pumps are also available.
-These pumps are constructed very much like a syringe, and comprise of a rod that moves reciprocally inside a cylinder.
-Seals (packings ond O rings) are provided to prevent leakage from the piston.
+These pumps are constructed very much like a syringe and comprise of a rod that moves reciprocally inside a cylinder.
+Seals (packings and O rings) are provided to prevent leakage from the piston.
 The moving seal provided on the rod side is the piston and fixed seal attached to the cylinder is the plunger.
-The pump in this structure leaks extremely small amounts of liquid to lubricate the seals For this reason, plunger and piston type metering pumps are not suitable for toxic or corrosive liquids or liquids which crystallize in the air.
+The pump in this structure leaks extremely small amounts of liquid to lubricate the seals.
+It is for this reason, plunger and piston type metering pumps are not suitable for toxic or corrosive liquids or liquids which crystallize in the air.
 Now that the PRTR Act is in force, everyone must pay more attention to liquids in use.
 Some say leakage from plungers cannot be helped.
 However, if the leak is large enough to be seen then the pump is malfunctioning.